Soho Grand Hotel

+Features

+Art gallery

+The Gallery at Soho Grand opened within the hotel in 1996, and holds original art exhibitions.

+Restaurants

+Restaurants onsite are The Club Room, Gilligan's, and Grand Bar and Salon.
+The Grand Bar and Salon, opened with the hotel in 1996, recalls classic New York bars of a bygone era.
+The Club Room lounge overlooks West Broadway, and was added in 2010.
+Gilligan's in a seasonal outdoor venue styled with "yacht-club-meets-tropical-resort" kitsch, an homage to Gilligan's Island.
+The Soho Diner opened in late 2019.
+The American 24-hour diner is led by chef Ken Addington.

 Design

 The Soho Grand was designed by David Helpern of Helpern Architects.
 The interiors are designed by William Sofield of Studio Sofield.
 The architecture and design incorporate elements including bottle glass and cast iron molding, both of which are prominent in neighborhood buildings from SoHo industrial history.

 Renovations have continued within the hotel since its opening; in 2004, the hotel introduced two penthouse loft suites, winners of the Interior Design Gold Key award.

-Soho Grand's guestrooms and Suites’ design direction take their cue from the public spaces.
+Soho Grand's guestrooms and Suites' design direction take their cue from the public spaces.
 In 2010, the hotel unveiled ten suites designed by William Sofield that feature wall coverings designed by New Yorker illustrator, Saul Steinberg.

 In popular culture

 The Soho Grand has been represented in a variety of feature films, television shows, and online videos including: